saireddyavs/Coding-Practice/RemoveKthNodeFromEnd/README.md

-Give a single linked list remove or delete the k-th node from end.
+Given a single linked list remove or delete the k-th node from end.